bkonkle/unirouter/README.md

 ### `<Link/>`

+A React component to provide links that will initiate navigation when clicked.

+To import:

 ```js
 import Link from 'unirouter/components/link'
 ```

-A React component to provide links that will initiate navigation when clicked.

 #### Props